oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

   -d DIRECTORY, --directory DIRECTORY
                         IaC root directory (can not be used together with --file).
-  -f FILE, --file FILE  IaC file(can not be used together with --directory) --skip-path SKIP_PATH
+  --add-check           Generate a new check via CLI prompt -f FILE, --file FILE  IaC file(can not be used together with --directory) --skip-path SKIP_PATH
                         Path (file or directory) to skip, using regular